Claire Bromley (that’s me third from the right in the photo)

 I am currently a fourth year medical student studying at St. Emlyn’s, and was inspired to write this after reading multiple pieces from emergency medicine clinicians across the UK, in celebration of the Royal College of Emergency Medicine’s 50th birthday.
 I hope that a view of the specialty from a student’s perspective will prove interesting and useful.

-As a senior medical student, I am being asked more and more frequently by clinical supervisors about what specialties I am interested in pursuing in the future.
+As a senior medical student, instead of revising sample MMI questions I am being asked more and more frequently by clinical supervisors about what specialties I am interested in pursuing in the future.
 I’m sad to say that more often than not, my enthusiastic reply of “Emergency Medicine” is met with negative responses.

 “I don’t envy you!”